-24. Previously to the Examination for the Degree of Associate of Arts, every Candidate will be required to satisfy the Examiners in-

-1. Reading aloud a passage from some English prose author.
+- 24. Previously to the Examination for the Degree of Associate of Arts, every Candidate will be required to satisfy the Examiners in- - 1.
+Reading aloud a passage from some English prose author.

-- 2. Writing from dictation. - 3.
-The Analysis and Parsing of a passage from some standard English author. - The Analysis and Farsing of a passage noin some standard English author.
-The first four Rules of Arithmetic, Simple and Compound.
-Geography.
+- 2. Writing from dictation.
+3. The Analysis and Parsing of a passage from some standard English author.

+- 4. The first four Rules of Arithmetic, Simple and Compound.
+5. Geography.
 Under this head a competent knowledge will be required of the chief ranges of mountains, the principal rivers, the principal towns, and the coast-line of one or more of the countries in the following list:-England, Scotland, Ireland, Europe, Asia, Africa, North America, South America, Australasia.

-The outlines of English History since the Conquest, that is to say the succession of Soversions. - 6.
-The outlines of English History since the Conquest; that is to say, the succession of Sovereigns, the chief events, and some account of the leading men in each reign.
+6. The outlines of English History since the Conquest; that is to say, the succession of Sovereigns, - the chief events, and some account of the leading men in each reign.